Near the top end ……

 Of at least 12 children, Solomon Beardsley was born on October 28th 1831, the third son of John, grocer/baker and draper of Bath Street, and Catherine (nee Skevington)….
 ‘Solomon’ was the name of his paternal grandfather.

-His first wife died leaving him with four children.
+Adeline recalls that …. his first wife died leaving him with four children.

 Solomon’s first wife, whom he married on July 6th 1851, was Eliza Mellor, youngest of the ten children of William, lacemaker of Anchor Row, and Rhoda (nee Palmer).